What Satan Did to Paul: A Thorn in the Flesh

 And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
 (2 Corinthians 12:7, N.K.J.V.)

 Fourteen years before Paul wrote the letter we call 2 Corinthians, something astounding happened to him.
-It was either a vision or an out-of-body experience; even he wasn’t exactly sure.
-Somehow he was caught up to the “third heaven” (2 Corinthians 12:2).
+It was either a vision or an out-of-body experience (even he wasn’t exactly sure which one it was).
+Somehow, he was caught up to the “third heaven” (2 Corinthians 12:2).
 Since the “first heaven” is the earth’s atmosphere, and the “second heaven” is the blackness of space, the “third heaven” is God’s heaven, way up there above it all.
-Paul called it “Paradise” (2 Corinthians 12:4).
+Paul called this “third heaven” “Paradise” (2 Corinthians 12:4).

 In heaven, Paul heard what he described as “inexpressible words, things that man is not permitted to tell” (2 Corinthians 12:4, N.I.V.).
-These revelations were so otherworldy that if he had preached them on earth his listeners would have exalted him above measure and caused him to become “puffed up” (N.L.T.) with pride (2 Corinthians 12:7).
-So to prevent any possibility of him becoming so conceited, he was given, to use his own term for it, a “thorn in the flesh” to keep him humble.
+These revelations were so otherworldly that if he had preached them on earth his listeners would have exalted him above measure and caused him to become “puffed up” (N.L.T.) with pride (2 Corinthians 12:7).
+So, to prevent any possibility of him becoming so conceited, he was given what he called a “thorn in the flesh” to keep him humble.

-While it’s true that all our English translations go with the translation “thorn” to describe Paul’s problem, the Greek word in question is actually not the common one for thorn.
-The common word is akantha, which is used in Christ’s parable of the sower and to describe His crown of thorns.
-But the word Paul used for his thorn is skolops.
+While it’s true that most of our English translations go with the translation “thorn” to describe Paul’s problem, the Greek word in question is actually not the common one for thorn.
+The common word is akantha, which is used not only in Christ’s Parable of the Sower but also in describing the crown of thorns Jesus Himself was forced to wear.
+Conversely, the word Paul used for his “thorn” is skolops.
 That’s a word that originally referred to “anything pointed” but eventually came to be used more in reference to a stake.
 For this reason, J.B.
 Lightfoot, one of England’s greatest New Testament scholars, held that Paul’s condition would be best translated as “a stake driven through the flesh.”

 Others believe that Paul used the word “flesh” to refer not to his physical body but to his inborn nature of sin.
 This interpretation places the buffeted area inside his inner nature rather than upon his outer body.
 If the interpretation is correct, it means that his thorn was some type of inner temptation with which he constantly struggled.